 Americans with disabilities are active and contributing members of our society.
 Employment is the economic engine of our nations, our communities and our families.
 Employment promotes greater independence, self-sufficiency, productivity and improved quality of life.
-By reducing physical barriers and false perceptions, employment opportunities can be increased for people with disabilities and our country can in-turn benefit from the additional talents, creativity, dedication and hard work.
+By reducing physical barriers and false perceptions, employment opportunities can be increased for people with disabilities and our country can benefit from the additional talents, creativity, dedication and hard work.

 Federal Employment Resources: Today, there are many resources available to job seekers who have a disability.
 The Federal Government promotes the hiring of individuals with disabilities through several programs and initiatives.

 USAJOBS (www.usajobs.gov) is the official job site of the Federal Government.
 It is a one-stop source for Federal jobs and employment information.
 Administered by the US Office of Personnel Management (OPM), USA JOBS participates in the New Freedom Initiative "Schedule" which is an appointment authority specifically used to hire persons with a disability into the Federal government.